aurora-multiphysics/platypus/doc/content/examples/HeatTransfer.md

 ## Summary

-Solves a transient heat conduction problem with a boundary parameterised by a heat transfer coefficient that exchanges heat with a thermal reservoir.
+Solves a transient heat conduction problem with a boundary parameterized by a heat transfer coefficient that exchanges heat with a thermal reservoir.

 ## Description